Best Walking Shoe Frequently Asked Questions

 In fact, a recent study entitled Advances in Insoles an Shoes for Knee Osteoarthritis (Himan & Bennell) found that energy absorbing inserts can help relieve pain.
 The authors also found that shoes with a flat or low heel that were flexible, not stabilizing, were most likely the best for relieving knee pain.

-Two great shoes to choose from are the:
+Some great shoes to choose from are:

 Q: Can you recommend the best walking shoe for someone with high arches?